Make a Plastic Bottle Fishing Trap

-• Once the fish swim in they won’t be able to swim back out.
+- Place the bottle in some shallow water, and secure it with some line.
+Once the fish swim through the funnel, they will not be able to swim back out.

 Interesting idea.
 It might be worth experimenting with bottles that have somewhat larger mouths, like juice bottles.
 Of course, they need to be shaped in such a way that the cut off top will fit neatly into the rest of the bottle, as with the pop bottle.